 If water drips from the area where the shaft exits the pump, the seal is defective and must be replaced.
 While the shaft slinger barrier seal provides a first line of defense, prolonged running of the pump with a leaky seal can destroy the ball bearings of the electric motor.
 For seal replacement, the pump must be removed from the motor and disassembled in order to gain access to the seal area.
 The Nitrile seal must be pushed out of the press-fitted position and a new lip seal pressed into place, using a sealant on the outside of the lip seal housing.
 Refer to exploded view drawings for seal location and part numbers for ordering purposes.

 Motor drive is clockwise facing pump end.
 Liquid flow direction is right to left facing pump end - see dimension drawing.
 Motor is 1/6 HP, 1725 RPM, 115VAC, TENV.

-DO NOT RUN DRY - Rubber impellers generate high rubbing friction unless lubricated by liquid being pumped.
+DO NOT RUN DRY - Neoprene impellers generate high rubbing friction unless lubricated by liquid being pumped.
 Lack of liquid will cause impeller to burn up.
 Standard impeller in Neoprene (04), optional Nitrile impeller (05) available.